Trade Secret Agreements, Confidentiality Agreements, Non-Compete and Non-Solicitation Agreements, and Social Media Policies

 - Protecting your intellectual property assets (trademarks, service marks, trade dress, copyrights, etc.).

-Additionally, employers that may wish to pursue Computer Fraud and Abuse claims against departing employees who misuse proprietary data are well advised to consult an experienced Internet lawyer who can consider relevant CFAA rulings in drafting computer access and use policies as part of a broader strategy to protect proprietary information from corporate espionage and other misuse.
+Additionally, employers that may wish to pursue misappropriation and Computer Fraud and Abuse claims against departing employees who misuse proprietary data are well advised to consult an experienced Trade Secrets Litigation Lawyer who can consider relevant CFAA rulings in drafting computer access and use policies as part of a broader strategy to protect proprietary information from corporate espionage and other misuse.

 Comprehensive workplace policies and agreements will contain numerous guidelines, some of which will depend upon the nature of your business.
 Caution should be exercised, and professional legal advice obtained, from an employment law attorney in order effective manage related risks.